OUR JIT staff

 Ozzy is driven by a motivation to help foster youth succeed and is empowered through his experiences supporting others.
 He loves the feeling of knowing that together, youth who come from traumatic or uncertain backgrounds can truly thrive.

 As a member of the JIT team and former JIT participant, Ozzy hopes to support, inspire, and motivate participants along their journeys to self-sufficiency and well-being, and aims to serve as a role model for what you can achieve and overcome when you are surrounded by a community of support.
-In his role as Administrative Assistant Coordinator, Ozzy is a welcoming face for youth, leading orientations for new participants, greeting each person who visits the Mission Valley office, and collaborating with outside agencies to make sure our youth are getting the support they truly need.
+In his role as Youth Services Admin/Salesforce Specialist, Ozzy is a welcoming face for youth, leading orientations for new participants, greeting each person who visits the Mission Valley office, and collaborating with outside agencies to make sure our youth are getting the support they truly need.